77 Best Restaurants in Seattle, Washington

 Marination Ma Kai

-The best view of Downtown comes at an affordable price: the brightly colored Adirondack chairs outside this Korean-Hawaiian fish shack offer a panoramic view of the entire Downtown area.
-Inside, you’ll find tacos filled with Korean beef or “sexy tofu,” Spam slider sandwiches, and a classic fish-and-chips—served with kimchi tartar sauce.
-For dessert, the Hawaiian shaved ice makes it the perfect place to begin or end a beach walk on Alki—and to order more drinks through the sliding cocktail window on the side of the patio.
+The best view of Downtown comes at an affordable price: the brightly colored Adirondack chairs outside this Korean-Hawaiian fish shack offer a panoramic view of the entire Downtown area and a close-up of the water taxi action at Seacrest Dock.
+Inside, you’ll find tacos filled with Korean beef or “sexy tofu,” Spam slider sandwiches, and a classic fish-and-chips served with kimchi tartar sauce.
+For dessert, the Hawaiian shave ice makes it the perfect place to begin or end a beach walk on Alki, or get a bag of malasadas to go.

 Saint Bread

-The stained glass saint, holding wheat in one hand and a Japanese melonpan (bun) in the other, summarizes this eccentric but excellent bakery perched on the shore of the Ship Canal.
-Scandanavian-style cardamom knots, classic French croissants, and fried egg sandwiches with Thai-style turkey sausage exemplify the breakfast selection here.
-The grab-and-go counter displays pre-made salads and sandwiches, an equally intriguing array.
-While the counter and kitchen take up the entire indoor space, a covered patio on the side keeps diners warm and dry.
+The stained glass saint over the door, holding wheat in one hand and a Japanese melonpan (bun) in the other, exemplifies this eccentric but excellent bakery perched above Portage Bay, just south of the UW campus.
+Scandinavian-style cardamom knots, classic French croissants, and fried egg sandwiches with Thai-style turkey sausage are great to start the day, and an intriguing array of grab-and-go salads and sandwiches are popular at lunch.
+The counter and kitchen take up the small indoor space, but a covered patio on the side keeps diners warm and dry.

 Anchorhead Coffee

 Anchorhead is serious about coffee: everybody raves about their smooth roasts that need no doctoring, from pour-overs to perfectly pulled espresso.
-They also serve unique milk-substitute creations, like the popular creamy-green pistachio matcha and the Shy Bear Fog Latte (oolong, burnt honey, and oat milk) along with a menu of pastries and breakfast sandwiches.
-One of Anchorhead's star menu items is the Quaffle: a cinnamon roll made of laminated croissant dough pressed in a waffle iron.
-Finding seating at the industrial-chic cafe can be tricky on busy mornings so you may end up having to grab-and-go.
+They also serve unique milk-substitute creations, like the popular creamy-green pistachio matcha and the Shy Bear Fog Latte (oolong, burnt honey, and oat milk), along with a menu of pastries and breakfast sandwiches on biscuits.
+Finding seating at the industrial-chic cafe can be tricky on busy mornings, so you may end up having to grab-and-go.

 2003 Western Ave., Seattle, 98121, USA